 If you decide to opt for a walk-in shower, there are plenty of options to choose from.

 They can be easily incorporated into your existing bathroom, so you won’t have to sacrifice an entire room for your mobility bathroom.
 If you only have one bathroom, then a walk-in shower such as the Richmond or the Coniston range are ideal since they can be tailored to fit your available space and individual needs.
 Another benefit of walk-in showers is that they can be reasonably compact and fit into relatively small bathrooms, meaning you likely do not have to change the layout of your bathroom space.

 What should I look for in a walk-in shower?

-Your personal comfort and safety has to be top of the list.
+Your personal comfort and safety should always be top of the list.

 Walk-in showers are specifically designed to offer you a little more security and peace of mind.
 Because you sit down in many of them, the risk of falling or slipping is almost eliminated entirely.
 You also have the option to hold onto the sides of the shower to steady yourself as you get in and out.

 All of this makes showering a more pleasant and relaxing experience.